- The takeaway from this episode is … a repetitious life happens when you think this world is all there is – missing the point in being here.

 If you are a parent you get up, get the kids up and ready for school, while you get ready for work, drop them off or get them to the bus, and rush to your job.
 After work, you hurry to get home so you can hopefully spend some time with the kids.
 Then you make dinner, help them with school work, and get them to bed on time.
 It doesn’t leave much time for you, especially if you are a single parent.

 Some people will say that repetition or routine is good once you get used to it.
-But how you do you ever get used to being exhausted all the time because of a boring routine.
+But how do you ever get used to being exhausted all the time because of a boring routine?
 Why do people allow themselves to fall into a routine of repetition?
 It’s because it’s easy to fall into.
 It sneaks up on you.
-It developed from adding just one more thing to your “to do” list.
-Each day your “to do” list kept growing larger.
-Before you know it, your entire day was taken up with routine things to do.
+It happened from adding just one more thing to your “to-do” list.
+Each day your “to-do” list kept growing larger.
+Before you knew it, your entire day was taken up with a routine of things to do.

 This life of repetition is why so many people get burned out by the time they’re in their 40s, and sometimes sooner.

-It’s around this time that they begin to think, “Is this all there is?”
+It’s around this time in their lives that they begin to think, “Is this all there is?”
 “Is this what I came here to do in this lifetime?”
 “There’s got to be something else, anything else!
 But even if I could identify it, how would I have time to do it?
-This is when the gnawing in your stomach that something is wrong or amiss in your life just keeps getting worse and worse.
+This is when the gnawing in your stomach that something is wrong or amiss in your life gets worse and worse.

 Do not tell yourself that it’s just the way it is and I’ll tolerate it.
 You need to have some quiet time alone where you can breathe and meditate on your life the way it is right now and how you want it to be in the future, which starts now.
-If you continue this cycle of mindless repetition in your life it will lead to a dead-end existence.
-Looking back all you will feel is regret.
+If you continue this cycle of mindless repetition it will lead to a dead-end existence.
+Looking back, all you will feel is regret.